 Having credit cards is not bad, as they are handy in cases of emergencies.
 But if you pay for everything using your credit card, you may end up spending a lot more than you know.
 This leads to a situation where it will be hard even to pay the minimum monthly payment.

 When you only use the cash in your wallet to pay for purchases, you become much more aware of your spending, and it is easier to track how you’re spending.
-Plan to determine how much money you need to save for a week for regular purchases and stick to that amount.
+Determine how much money you need for a week for regular purchases and stick to that amount.
 Once you keep track of all the money you spend, you will be able to see what items or services you can cut back on.
-Even cutting back a tiny bit of your budget will be more money for you each month.
+Even cutting back a tiny bit will be more money for you each month.

 4. Paying Only the Least Balance on Your Credit Card